Ousmanerabi/Template_code_library/README.md

+This chapter will cover the following topics:

+### Installing and loading packages in R

+### Importing single or multiple files with various extensions in R

+### Describing variables

+### Selecting and renaming variables

+### Detecting and replacing outliers

+### Creating new total variables

+### Aggregating data at the desired administrative level by month/year and annually

 ### Step 1: Install packages

 These R packages only need to be installed once.
 However, if you have uninstalled RStudio, please reinstall them.